dydx/angular_stuff/03-angular.md

 > +   .controller('petsController', PetsController');
 > })();
 > ```

+Here, we've created a very simple `Controller` that just contains a list of pets.
+We've also injected it into our Angular app through the `controller` method and given it the name `'petsController'`.

 Next, lets work on our HTML and adding `Directives` to display our data: